unsw-cse-comp99-3900/capstone-project-9900w12achatllm/Readme.md

 Dataset source: [MedQA](https://github.com/jind11/MedQA) and [pubmedqa](https://github.com/pubmedqa/pubmedqa)

 This project is developed based on [Llama-Factory](https://github.com/hiyouga/LLaMA-Factory).
 We have used the Llama-Factory framework as the foundation for fine-tuning large models and have made necessary modifications to adapt it to our datasets and specific requirements.

+##### Please read the README located in the chatllm-report folder for information about the frontend section.